Historical Park and the National Museum of the Civil War Soldier

 an mp3 audio tour and a map

 of the Breakthrough Battlefield.
+Running and biking are not permitted.

 Vending machines offering cold drinks and snacks are available at